PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 ```

 The difference between the buggy and correct design is that the buggy one does
-not use the `aes_state_idle` signal in the register write-enable signal.
+not use the `aes_state_idle` signal in the register-write-enable signal.

 Exit vim by typing `:q <Enter>`